 Recently, I have been reducing some of this exposure just because I have some in the money puts that I have been dealing with (i.e. rolling).
 Once I amount of those it is off to the races again.I have gotten to the other side of some deep rolls and I am excited!

 - My Wife’s Roth IRA – Nothing special – just a mixture of cheap index funds and individual companies that capture my attention.

 - My 401(k) – I went back to a long term allocation rather than trying to market time.
-This is allocated at almost 100% equities and is by far my largest asset (outside of my home).
+This is allocated at almost 100% equities and is by far my largest investment account.

 - My Traditional IRA – Just a few stocks that have captured my attention.

 - Physical Gold – In 2018 I decided on buying a small amount of physical gold every month or two.
 After doing some quick math, I am getting killed in transaction costs.
 I set up a capital one 360 account to save the amount I would be buying in gold and I will make a larger purchase less often.

 - Cryptocurrency Account – Earlier in 2018 bought a tiny amount of Bitcoin.
 By the time my initial payment cleared bitcoin had dropped 40%.
 I am not exactly sure what I am going to do with this account just yet.
 Right now I am going to ignore it.

 - Cash Surrender Value Life Insurance – I am not a “buy term and invest the difference” kind of guy.
 Mainly because no one actually invests the difference!
-I have been building my Cash Surrender Value for a number of years, but I never captured it on these statements.
-This year I’ll be adding/updating this line item.
+I have been building my Cash Surrender Value for a number of years, but I never captured it on these statements until 2019.